numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 A *multimodal* function has at least two local minima which is highly common in practical optimization problems.

-*Ill-conditioning* is a another typical challenge in real-parameter optimization and, besides multimodality, probably the most common one.
+*Ill-conditioning* is another typical challenge in real-parameter optimization and, besides multimodality, probably the most common one.
 Conditioning of a function can be rigorously formalized in the case of convex quadratic functions,